Intercontinental Church of God

 King of the South

-Mark Armstrong taught:
+Mark Armstrong has taught:

 Even the UN’s IAEA worries in public that Iran is concealing the military ambitions of their nuclear program.
 There are further reports that Iranian bases involved in training and supplying insurgents in Iraq may soon come under U.S. attack.
 What should we make of all the talk of war?
 Is Iran the “King of the South” of Bible prophecy?
 Would military conflict with Iran by either the United States or Israel signal the beginning of “tribulation”?
 As many advances as we’ve seen in the overall scenario, it seems that there are major portions of the equation that are simply not yet in place (Weekly update.
 6/06/08).

 However, I should probably add here that the Iranians are Persian, and not Arabic.
 They primarily speak Farsi, which is not an Arabic language.
-While the Iranians tend to be strict Moslems, they are NOT Arabs ethnically, but could provide some support to the King of the South--but Iran will not be the King of the South.
+While the Iranians tend to be strict Moslems/Muslims, they are NOT Arabs ethnically, but could provide some support to the King of the South--but Iran will not be the King of the South.

 An article of related interest may be Is There A Future King of the South?